Harvard University

 Weissman conservators repair Le Corbusier, Miró works for Carpenter Center

-In the movies, a rescue mission involves men in body armor rappelling out of a helicopter, machine guns slung.
+In the movies, a rescue mission involves men in body armor rappelling out of a helicopter, carrying machine guns.

 At Harvard’s Weissman Preservation Center, the rescuers are men and women in white smocks.
-Their missions involve rescuing paper objects from decline.
+Their missions involve rescuing paper objects from deterioration.
 They wield scalpels, soft brushes, wheat starch paste, and vinyl erasers.

-Weissman conservators just finished an interesting conservation-style rescue.
+Weissman conservators just finished an interesting rescue.
 They assessed, repaired, and reframed six Le Corbusier lithographs and one proof print from a Joan Miró etching.
-The artworks, most of them about 50 years old, came from the Carpenter Center for the Visual Arts.
+The artworks, most about 50 years old, came from the Carpenter Center for the Visual Arts.
 Sun damage was one issue.
-For most of those decades, the art had been exposed to daylight streaming through wall-size windows of single-pane glass.
+For decades, the art had been exposed to daylight streaming through wall-size windows.

-“The pink was quite pink,” said Debora D. Mayer, looking at Le Corbusier’s “La Femme Rose,” a 1963 print where the pink had faded to weak beige.
+“The pink was quite pink,” said Debora D. Mayer, looking at Le Corbusier’s “La Femme Rose,” a 1963 work where the pink had faded to beige.
 “It certainly wasn’t so pale as this.”

-Mayer, the Helen H. Glaser Senior Paper Conservator, showed visitors around the preservation center last month, with its trays of micro-tools, brushes, and its shallow steel sinks.
+Mayer, the Helen H. Glaser Senior Paper Conservator, last month showed visitors around the preservation center, where shallow steel sinks and trays of micro-tools and brushes are essential.
 “La Femme Rose” lay flat on a wide table.
 Other prints were arrayed nearby, like patients in triage.

 Le Corbusier, the Swiss-born architect and artist, designed the Carpenter Center, which turns 50 next May.
 (A series of celebratory events is under way.)
-It’s his only building in North America.
-The six lithographs have spent most of those 50 years on display in the ground-floor administrative offices.
-They were also — for a short time — in storage.
+It is his only building in North America.
+The lithographs spent most of those 50 years on display in the ground-floor administrative offices.
+They were also in storage for a short time.
 So was the Miró, a proof for a poster advertising a 1978 exhibit on Spanish architect and Le Corbusier friend Josep Lluís Sert, who was dean of the Graduate School of Design from 1953 to 1969.

 Building manager Dan Lopez told David Rodowick, interim director of the center, where the artworks had landed.
 Rodowick put them back on display, then got the conservation project started last December.

-When prints or other conservation objects come into the Weissman, research is one of the first steps.
+When prints or other conservation objects arrive at the Weissman, research is one of the first steps.
 “We all did a little study of them,” said Mayer, including a look at artist-appropriate framing styles.

 Paper conservator Theresa Smith held up a book and opened to a page showing the central color element of “La Femme Rose” as it was originally — “redder than the print we have now,” she said.